Make a claim now by calling 0800 808 9740 or

 Wherever you slip, trip or fall, one thing is likely to remain the same – your natural instinct will be to protect yourself using your arms.
 As you hit the floor, your shoulders will often take the full weight of your fall.
 This can lead to broken bones, tendon and muscle damage, as well as potential nerve damage.

-If you’ve injured your shoulder in an accident which wasn’t your fault, you should contact a specialist legal team with experience of this area of the law.
+If you’ve injured your shoulder in an accident which wasn’t your fault, you should contact a specialist legal team with experience in this area.

 If they can prove your injury was the legal responsibility or fault of another party they can make a personal injury compensation claim on your behalf.